javascript-tutorial/en.javascript.info/5-regular-expressions/15-regexp-infinite-backtracking-problem/article.md

 What's the matter?
 Why a simple regular expression on such a small string "hangs"?

-Let's simplify the situation by removing the tag and quoted strings, we'll look only for attributes:
+Let's simplify the situation by removing the tag and quoted strings.

+Here we look only for attributes:

 ```js run
 // only search for space-delimited attributes